-A 'Child Arrangement Order' is an Order outlining the arrangements as to the person with whom the child will live under section 8 of the Children Act 1989.
+A 'child arrangements order' is an order outlining the arrangements as to the person with whom the child will live under section 8 of the Children Act 1989.

-Section 14A of the Childrens Act 1989 defines a 'Special Guardianship Order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
+Section 14A of the Childrens Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).

-Full time places can only be agreed in exceptional circumstances and in agreement with the Director of Commissioning and Asset Management.
+Full time places can only be agreed in exceptional circumstances and in agreement with the Head of Commissioning and Asset Management.
 Schools have their own over subscription criteria for 30 hours provision.
 Please see schools websites for details.